The Game that Counts, by Tony Park

 For my wife, Nicola, and me, this was our 21st game count – for Callum and Ross, and mother and father Sandra and Garth, it was their first time.
 Excitement and expectations were high after the big cat sighting at dawn.
 The count has become the highlight of my time in Africa every year and I’ve only missed two since 1998 – one for a war (I served with the Australian Army in Afghanistan in 2002), and one for a pandemic (2020).

 For first-timers the pre-count briefing, held at Robins Camp by WEZ Matabeleland president, Stuart Johnston, there’s a stern reminder to brush up on one’ animal knowledge.
 ‘Jackal’ is not good enough when recording an entry – it’s either side-striped or black-backed!
-The count forms ask for the gender of an animal, if identifiable, so we also go through the differences in elephant (females have a squared-off forehead, males are rounded), as well as some local specialities in the Nantwich area, such as roan and sable antelope.
+The count forms ask for the gender of an animal, if identifiable, so we also go through the differences in elephant (females have a squared-off forehead, males are rounded), as well as some local specialties in the Nantwich area, such as roan and sable antelope.

 The count is unique in so many ways.
 Being forced to sit still in one place for 24 hours.
 This brings a whole new dimension to game watching – it’s amazing how much excitement the appearance of an impala can generate.
 Also, counters are allowed out in the bush after dark.